Upon the Magic Roads: Plot

-The King, hating John more and more, at the instigation of the Sleeping Bag sends a groom for the King-maiden, thinking that he will not be able to cope with this task, since the maiden lives in an Ice country on a high rock.
+The King, hating John more and more, at the instigation of the Sleeping Bag, sends him to retrieve the Tsar-maiden, thinking that he will not be able to cope with this task, since the maiden lives in an Ice country on a high rock.
 However, John and Foal reach their destination.
-The girl wakes up from a dream and tells John that she does not want to get married, because there are no heroes left, and then jumps into the abyss.
-John does not hesitate to rush after her, and at the bottom of them both picks up the Skate.
+The girl wakes up from a dream and tells John that she does not want to get married because there are no heroes left, and then jumps into the abyss.
+John does not hesitate to rush after her before both of them get picked up by Foal who can actually fly.

-The king wants to get married right away, but the girl refuses to get married without her grandmother's ring, which she dropped in the ocean.
-John, who has already fallen in love with the King-maiden, asks the King for an impossible job, so as not to think about the upcoming wedding and the maiden herself.
+The king wants to get married right away, but the girl refuses to do so without her grandmother's ring, which she dropped in the ocean years ago.
+John, who has already fallen in love with the Tsar-maiden, asks the King for the impossible job, so as not to think about the upcoming wedding and the maiden herself.
 The delighted King sends John to get the ring.
-John and the Humpbacked Foal embark on an adventure in the Magical Roads.
-The Foal, after talking to the Sun, Moon and Wind, finds out where the ring is, and he and John fly to the Whale Fish.
-As it turns out, the whale is chained up for swallowing the ships years ago, but doesn't know how to set them free.
-John makes him sneeze, and the ships float out to sea decades later.
-In gratitude, the whale sends them a crab, which brings them the ring of the King-maiden.
+John and Foal embark on an adventure in the Magical Roads.
+The Foal, after talking to the Sun, Moon, and Wind, finds out where the ring is, and he and John fly to the Whale Fish.
+As it turns out, the whale is chained up for swallowing ships years ago, but doesn't know how to set them free.
+John makes him sneeze, and the ships float out to sea once again.
+In gratitude, the whale sends them a crab, which brings them the Tsar-maiden's grandmother's ring.